Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Introduction

-\cref{sec:relatedwork} talks about the related work that has been done in the field.
-We discuss the transaction and object model in \cref{sec:model} and the actions that parties can perform to manipulate the protocol in \cref{sec:adversarial-model}.
-In \cref{sec:contingenttx}, we talk about how contingency in transactions can cause either overpayment or loss in revenue depending on whether a user pays even if its transaction under-executes. \cref{sec:newprotocol} maps the decision choices a designer must make when dealing with uncertain execution of transactions.
+\paragraph{Outline.} We begin by going over related work in \cref{sec:relatedwork}.
+Then, we present our model in \cref{sec:model}.
+In \cref{sec:contingenttx}, we analyze how contingency in transactions can cause either overpayment or loss in revenue depending on whether a user pays even if its transaction under-executes. \cref{sec:newprotocol} maps the decision choices a designer must make when dealing with uncertain execution of transactions.
 Independently, we observe that previous works developing TFMs dependent parallel execution are vulnerable to shill attacks (\cref{sec:shillattacksgcm}).
 In \cref{sec:feeshills}, we see how contingent transactions make these attacks cheaper and easier to accomplish and define formal properties that every TFM design must satisfy.
-In \cref{sec:tfm-design-space}, we look at object-weighted TFM (OW-TFM) which satisfies shill proofness. \cref{sec:discussions} discusses some the design choices and future directions that can be taken.
+In \cref{sec:tfm-design-space}, we look at object-weighted TFM (OW-TFM) which satisfies shill proofness.
+We conclude with a discussion of design choices and future directions that can be taken in \cref{sec:discussions}.